USDX (USDX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 USDX Historical Price

-According to the latest data gathered on USDX live price page, the current price of USDX is 0.671613USD.
-The circulating supply of USDX(USDX) is 111.57M USDX , giving it a market capitalization of $74.93M.
+According to the latest data gathered on USDX live price page, the current price of USDX is 0.689087USD.
+The circulating supply of USDX(USDX) is 111.57M USDX , giving it a market capitalization of $76.88M.

 The USDX Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of USDX based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.